idio-lang/DIPS/source/implementing-idio/extensions/JSON5.rst

 Limits
 ------

-The JSON(5) format is a bit vague on limits, particularly, numbers.
+The JSON[5] format is a bit vague on limits, particularly, numbers.

 :socrates:`Should there be any limits?` Maybe?
-It's meant to be a machine interchange format after all!
+It's meant to be a machine data interchange format after all!

 There does appear to be tacit acceptance that in practice :lname:`C` might be a limiting factor.
 This is lightly `addressed